JohnArcher/vscode-hollywood-mal/README.md

 1. Press `Ctrl+Shift+P` to show the Command Palette
 2. Enter `Run Task`
-3. Pick the task you want to run
+3. Pick the task you want to run — the [provided tasks](#provided-tasks) are grouped under **hollywood**
 4. Select `Continue without scanning the task output` or `Never scan the task output for this task` if you want to ignore this message in the future

 ![Task picker](https://raw.githubusercontent.com/JohnArcher/vscode-hollywood-mal/master/media/run_task.png)

+### Commands for the current script

+Two commands run and compile whatever is open in the editor, without going through the task list:

+* `Hollywood: Run current file`
+* `Hollywood: Compile current file`

+They use the [selected compiler](#choose-the-compiler-hollywood-or-miniwood) just like the tasks do, save the file first if it has unsaved changes, and open a terminal in the folder of the script.
+Compiling writes the executable next to the script, named after it.

+Unlike tasks, these commands also work when **no folder is open** — Visual Studio Code cannot show tasks in single-file mode ([microsoft/vscode#40515](https://github.com/Microsoft/vscode/issues/40515)), so for a quick script this is the more reliable route.

 ### Run a script with F5

 If you have already worked with the official Hollywood IDE you may be used to press F5 to run the current script.
 You can adopt the same behaviour with this extension through overriding the keybinding.
-In this example we will run the project's [main script](#define-main-file) by starting the corresponding task [we created above](#configure-tasks) and you can see in the task.json example.
+In this example we will run the project's [main script](#define-main-file) by starting the corresponding [provided task](#provided-tasks).

 In order to override the setting you have to follow these steps: